cys3c/viper-shell/README.md

 VIPER

 """
-This is viper and designed to control remote clients that get deployed on computers in defense of exploitation frameworks!
+This is viper and designed to control remote fangs that get deployed on computers in defense of exploitation frameworks!
-The viper is designed in order to retrieve compromised files, processes, and services in case you have to reach out and grab information. the viper can also be used for testing exploitation and enumeration for the purpose of learning offensive for defensible actions.
+Viper is designed in order to retrieve compromised files, processes, and services in case you have to reach out and grab information.
+The viper can also be used for testing exploitation and enumeration for the purpose of learning offensive for defensible actions.
+This also has team server capabilities *Still working out bugs

 This program was created as a basic function to reach out and grab things fast!
-Powered by python.
+Powered by twisted python.

+I have recently added a twisted webserver and chat server for teamdevops

 Requirements

 viper has been tested on kali 2.0

-The installer.sh will do this for you
+*****The installer.sh will do this for you***

+usage
+chmod +x installer.sh
+./installer.sh
+The installer will back up your ~/.bashrc file and This should do the tricks and get you up and running.
+You will need to verify the installer adds the python path to the end of the ~/.bashrc

+Quick help
+echo export PYTHONPATH="" >> ~/.bashrc source ~/.bashrc

+libraries installed
 python-twisted +16.6;
 PyCrypto;
 pyOpenSSl;